Manaslu Tsum Valley Vs. Annapurna Circuit

 Permit Costs

-Expensive due to restricted area
+Expensive due to the restricted area

 More affordable